DataExperts/DataExperts.github.io/_posts/2016-06-23-do_you_trust_your_data.markdown

 title:  "Do you trust your data?"
 date:   2016-06-19 17:06:01 +1000
 author: Gary Holland
+summary: How can an effective data management strategy allows you to have confidence in your information
 categories: updates
 ---

 Let’s talk about data management, and how an effective data management strategy can give you and your stakeholders confidence in your information.

 What is Data Management?